Arjun-G-Ravi/Arjun-G-Ravi/README.md

 - 👋 Hi, I’m @Arjun-G-Ravi
 - 👀 I’m interested in Coding and Arificial Intelligence.
-- 🌱 I’m currently learning BTech in AIML
+- 🌱 I’m currently doing BTech in AIML
 - 💞️ I’m looking to collaborate on all sorts of activities which will help me grow experiences.
 - 📫 Reach me on Linkedin